PeterMarshall29/book1/jupyternotebooks/char_and_string.md

+Char type is created using single quotes.
+Try the following code.

+char a = 'x';
+char b = 'y';
+int c = a + b;
+std::cout << a << b << c;
+return 0;

+Change the letter to try to make senses of the output.
+Try numbers instead – what is the sum of 1 and 1 anyway?
+But a least its half as much as 2 and 2 still, right?

+Try this code
+int x = 5;
+int y;
+if (x == 5);
+{ y = 3; }
+std::cout << y;
-`{...code here...}` identifies a code block, or an in initialiser.
+{ …code here…} identifies a code block, or an in initialiser.
-Prints 3 - now change `x` to '4'.
+Prints 3 – now change x to 4.
 The semicolon after the if is a mistake, its like putting {} instead.
-`{}` is called the empty block - sometimes used into code to register that nothing should be done, like when it's the else loop that is really wanted - instead of using `NOT` logic.
+{} is called the empty block – sometimes used into code to register that nothing should be done, like when it’s the else loop that is really wanted – instead of using NOT logic.
-The second `{}` does nothing special.
+The second {} does nothing special.

-lo